 In 1233, St Agnes from Bohemia founded St. Francis’ hospital.
-Over time, the brotherhood of the Franciscans was transformed, with the Red Star, into the 1st Bohemian Knights order of the Cross and they went into the Bridge of Judith.
+Over time, the brotherhood of the Franciscans was transformed, with the Red Star, into the 1st Bohemian Knights order of the Cross, and they went into the Bridge of Judith.
 This area is additionally where the 1st Saint Francis Church got founded during the thirteenth century.

 The present church, in 1688, was made sacred by Prague’s Archbishop, Johann Friedrich von Waldstein, as a tribute to St Francis from Assisi.
-This church was built as a centred building with a huge cupola.
-Its’ plan of the presbytery’s floor is shaped as a miniature cross, whilst the squared nave and chapel are set out shaped like a big cross.
+This church was built as a central building with a huge cupola.
+Its’ plan of the presbytery’s floor is shaped like a miniature cross, whilst the squared nave and chapel are set out shaped like a big cross.
 Some statues of patrons of Bohemia feature on the façade of the church in various alcoves.